4 Exploratory Data Analysis

 From a business perspective, this relationship is intuitive.
 Premium cardholders typically receive enhanced benefits, rewards, or services, and they often belong to customer segments with higher financial engagement.
 Blue cardholders, by contrast, form a mixed group ranging from highly active customers to those who use their card only occasionally.
 These observations can guide differentiated retention and marketing strategies—for example, offering targeted upgrades to high-spending blue cardholders or designing tailored benefits to encourage greater engagement among lower-activity segments.

-Transaction Analysis by Age
+4.7.2 Transaction Analysis by Age

-Age is an important demographic factor that can shape financial behaviour, spending patterns, and overall engagement with credit products.
-In the churnCredit dataset, examining how transaction activity varies across age helps determine whether younger and older customers display different usage profiles that might influence their likelihood of churn.
+Age is an important demographic factor that can shape financial behavior, spending patterns, and overall engagement with credit products.
+In the churn dataset, examining how transaction activity varies across age helps determine whether younger and older customers display different usage profiles that might influence their likelihood of churn.
 Because individual observations form a dense cloud, we use smoothed trend lines to highlight the overall relationship between age and transaction activity.

-# Total Transaction Amount by Age
+# Total Transaction Amount for last 12 months by Age

-ggplot(data = churnCredit,
+ggplot(data = churn,

-aes(x = age, y = transaction.amount.12, color = churn)) +
+aes(x = age, y = transaction_amount_12, color = churn)) +

 geom_smooth(se = FALSE, linewidth = 1.1, alpha = 0.9) +

-labs(x = "Customer Age", y = "Total Transaction Amount (12 months)")
+labs(x = "Customer Age", y = "Total Transaction Amount")

-# Total Transaction Count by Age
+# Total Transaction Count for last 12 months by Age

-ggplot(data = churnCredit,
+ggplot(data = churn,

-aes(x = age, y = transaction.count.12, color = churn)) +
+aes(x = age, y = transaction_count_12, color = churn)) +

 geom_smooth(se = FALSE, linewidth = 1.1, alpha = 0.9) +

-labs(x = "Customer Age", y = "Total Transaction Count (12 months)")
+labs(x = "Customer Age", y = "Total Transaction Count")

-The smooth curves indicate that both spending and transaction frequency tend to decline with age.
+The curves indicate that both spending and transaction frequency tend to decline with age.
 Younger customers generally make more purchases and spend larger amounts, whereas older customers show lower and more stable levels of activity.
 There is a slight separation between churners and non-churners at younger ages: highly active younger customers appear somewhat more likely to churn, though the difference is modest.

-4.7 Summary of Exploratory Findings
+4.8 Summary of Exploratory Findings

-The exploratory analysis of the churnCredit dataset provides a multifaceted view of customer behaviour and the factors associated with churn.
-By examining categorical features, numerical features, and their interactions, several consistent patterns emerge that are relevant for understanding and modelling customer attrition.
+The exploratory analysis of the churn dataset provides a multifaceted view of customer behavior and the factors associated with churn.
+By examining categorical features, numerical features, and their interactions, several consistent patterns emerge that are relevant for understanding and Modeling customer attrition.

 Demographic characteristics show only weak associations with churn.
 Gender and marital status exhibit small differences in churn rates, and education and income levels display modest variation once other factors are considered.
-These variables may provide supporting context in modelling but do not appear to be primary drivers of account closure.
+These variables may provide supporting context in Modeling but do not appear to be primary drivers of account closure.
 In contrast, service-related characteristics such as card category and income bracket offer clearer signals.
 Customers with higher-tier cards and those in higher income groups churn less often, suggesting that perceived value and financial capacity contribute to account stability.

 The numerical features reveal stronger and more actionable patterns.
 Customers who contact customer service frequently, particularly four or more times within a year, churn at higher rates.
 This suggests that repeated service interactions may reflect dissatisfaction or unresolved problems.
 Spending activity, measured by total transaction amount over twelve months, shows a similarly strong relationship with retention.
 Active customers display higher and more varied spending, whereas churners typically have substantially lower transaction volumes.
 Declines in spending may therefore serve as early indicators of disengagement.

 Credit-related features add further insight.
 Customers with lower credit limits are somewhat more likely to leave, while those with higher limits tend to remain active.
 This pattern may relate to differences in financial standing or to perceived benefits associated with higher credit availability.
 Tenure shows a modest but consistent relationship: customers with longer account histories are slightly less likely to churn, indicating that new customers may require additional support during the early stages of their relationship with the bank.
-The ratio of fourth-quarter to first-quarter spending highlights behavioural change over time.
+The ratio of fourth-quarter to first-quarter spending highlights behavioral change over time.
 Churners often show declining spending in the later part of the year, whereas active customers tend to maintain or increase their usage.
 This dynamic measure is particularly useful for detecting emerging signs of disengagement.

 Multivariate exploration deepens these insights.
 Joint analysis of transaction amount and transaction count shows that customers who both spend little and use their card infrequently have elevated churn rates.
 This relationship does not emerge as clearly from the individual features and demonstrates the importance of considering interactions.
 Combining card category with transaction amount reveals that higher-tier cardholders tend to spend more and churn less, while blue cardholders represent a more heterogeneous group that includes many low-activity accounts.
 Analysis across age groups shows that younger customers generally spend more and complete more transactions but experience slightly higher churn rates than older customers with comparable activity levels.
 This aligns with broader evidence that younger customers are more willing to switch providers.

 The correlation analysis identifies a few redundant features.
-Available credit is determined by subtracting revolving balance from the credit limit, and the utilisation ratio is calculated from revolving balance and credit limit.
+Available credit is determined by subtracting revolving balance from the credit limit, and the utilization ratio is calculated from revolving balance and credit limit.
 These relationships indicate that the derived features do not contain additional information beyond their components.
-For modelling, it is often preferable to retain either the raw components or the ratio, depending on the analytical objective, rather than all three.
+For Modeling, it is often preferable to retain either the raw components or the ratio, depending on the analytical objective, rather than all three.
 Removing such redundant variables simplifies the feature set and reduces the risk of multicollinearity.

-Overall, the exploratory analysis shows that churn is more closely associated with behavioural and financial indicators, such as spending activity, credit usage, and service interactions, than with demographic variables alone.
-Together, these findings provide a clear empirical foundation for the statistical inference and predictive modelling in the chapters that follow.
+Overall, the exploratory analysis shows that churn is more closely associated with behavioral and financial indicators, such as spending activity, credit usage, and service interactions, than with demographic variables alone.
+Together, these findings provide a clear empirical foundation for the statistical inference and predictive Modeling in the chapters that follow.
 Several of the patterns identified here will be examined formally in Chapter 5 using hypothesis tests to assess whether these observed differences reflect wider population-level effects.

-4.8 Chapter Summary and Takeaways
+4.9 Chapter Summary and Takeaways

-4.9 Exercises
+4.10 Exercises

 Conceptual Questions